sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 Severity INFORMATIONAL is not applicable to alarms.

 #### 3.1.2.2 Sequence-ID
 Every new event should have a unique sequential ID.
-The sequence-id is persistent and continues to grow until 2 exp 64.
+The sequence-id is of the format <32 bit time_t><5 digit running sequence 00000 to 99999>.
+These semantics allows applications to layout the logs chronologically.

+#### 3.1.2.3 Revision
+Every event/alarm defined in the profile must have a revision specified as a numerical.
+If not given, the default revision '0' is assigned to the event/alarm.
+This revision is to be incremented if the alarm parameters are updated.
+For e.g., if TEMPERATURE_EXCEEDED alarm threshold is changed from 65 from original 70, the revision is updated in default.json keeping the name unchanged.
+This will allow to redefine the event on an image upgrade.
+Clients can distinguish events from different sources running different releases.

 ### 3.1.3 Alarm Consumer
 The alarm consume method on receiving the event record, verifies the event action.
 If it is RAISE_ALARM, it adds the record to Alarm Table.